-Here we are at the end of Q1 for fiscal year 2019 already!
-Time for a fresh start and new plan for your charitable giving efforts.
+Here we are at the end of Q2 for fiscal year 2019 already!

 Here are some current projects to help you decide where you'd like to direct part or all your 1% contribution for 2019.
 If you're interested in learning more about a specific nonprofit partner that is not listed, please let me know!
 Here is a donation template that you can include with any donations you make.